|

 Overview

-Welcome to the Safe{Wallet} monorepo!
-This repository houses multiple applications and packages managed under a unified structure using Yarn Workspaces.
+This repository houses both web and mobile applications along with shared packages, managed under a unified structure using Yarn Workspaces.
 The monorepo setup simplifies dependency management and ensures consistent development practices across projects.

 Key components